urql-graphql/urql/docs/basics/setting-up-the-client.md

 ---
-title: setting-up-the-client
+title: Getting started
 order: 0
 ---

 ## Installation

 Installing `urql` is as quick as you'd expect.
-Firstly, install it with your package manager of choice, this installation is specific for React:
+Firstly, install it with your package manager of choice, Note: this installation is specific for React:

 ```sh
 yarn add urql graphql